St John's College Studentships

 Who is eligible for the Studentships?

 The scheme is open to Home and EU students on undergraduate courses only, who are commencing their courses as first year students from October 2016, and if their household income is below £25,000.
+MVST students will be eligible for a St John's College Studentship only during the first three years of their studies (pre-clinical studies).
 Anyone benefitting from the scheme must have been offered a place to study at St John's and they must have already satisfied the entry requirements of their offer in subsequent A-level examinations (or equivalent).

 If a year abroad is part of the course at St John's, the students will be eligible to receive the Studentship during their year abroad, provided they meet the other requirements.
 For year abroad students, the College will also ask for information about any other potential funding they may receive during their year abroad and take this into account.